cleaniquecoders/blueprint-macro/README.md

 $table->addForeign('user_id', 'users');
 ```

 > Please take note, this is for `unsignedInteger`.
-Contribution much appreciated to support all other type of data type.
+Contribution much appreciated to support all other common data type use for foreign key.

 2. Add Nullable Foreign Key (FK) - There's situation when your FK need to nullable.
 So this macro is for your, similar usage as `addForeign` macro.